-PHYSICAL DEMANDS: We have done our very best to maximize this trip into a most unique and rewarding opportunity for you.
+We have done our very best to maximize this trip into a most unique and rewarding opportunity for you.
 Its uniqueness, and the land itself, do require some physical exertion at times.
 The land is not smooth under foot and many trails are covered in rocks or gravel.
 If you are not walking uphill, you will be walking downhill or side hill.
 In addition, there is a need to ascend or descend a great deal of steps during the course of our travels in Israel.

-SHOES: Wear comfortable walking shoes with “deep treads” as your primary footwear.
+Wear comfortable walking shoes with “deep treads” as your primary footwear.
 Trekking tennis shoes or light-weight hiking shoes do well.
 Avoid heels (!), dress shoes (!), or street shoes (!).
 If there are no “deep treads” on your shoes, it is best to leave them at home.
 Traction is more important than fashion.
-The land of Israel is not smooth under foot and many trails are covered with rock or gravel.
-If you are not walking uphill, you will be walking downhill or side hill.
 Your shoes should be suited for open terrain walking and light hiking.
 Flip-flops are not acceptable as footwear during touring activities.

 If you are prepared in advance and have the proper medical aids, you can manage these discomforts successfully.
 If you neglect any one of the above, you can expect to spend a few days of medical Rest-and-Recovery in your hotel room.
 Not only will you be uncomfortable but also you will miss some valuable sites and instruction while not traveling with the group.
 Should circumstances warrant you will receive professional medical attention to bring you to a more speedy recovery.

-DIARRHEA: This is most often caused as a result of your body adapting to new foods and new water.
-The food and water in Israel is sanitary, safe and comparable to USA standards.
-Nevertheless, most participants on the trip will undergo mild, moderate or more severe episodes of diarrhea.
+ISRAEL: The food and water in Israel is sanitary, safe and comparable to North American standards.
+Nevertheless, some participants on the trip will undergo mild, moderate or more severe episodes of diarrhea.
 Be prepared with a 5-7 day supply of anti-diarrhea tablets.

 CONSTIPATION: This is most often caused as a result of time zone adaptation and your body adapting to new foods and water.
-Most on the trip will undergo mild, moderate or more severe episodes of constipation.
+Some on the trip will undergo mild, moderate or more severe episodes of constipation.
 Be prepared with a 5-7 day supply of stool softeners and/or laxative tablets.

-FIRST AID: In addition to the above items also bring with you traditional first aid supplies such as band-aids, antibiotics, sun-block, aspirin, and a full supply of your prescription medicine.
+In addition to the above items also bring with you traditional first aid supplies such as band-aids, antibiotics, sun-block, aspirin, and a full supply of your prescription medicine.

 Experience has shown that it is not recommended you start or stop any medication just prior to the trip, but wait until the trip is concluded before you start or stop any medication.
 Treat all of the above symptoms early and immediately – do not hesitate.
 Please inform a group leader during the trip if you are experiencing any of the above illnesses.
 We want you to remain healthy for travel.

 One of the best items to have with you (male and female) is a good sun hat providing ample shade.
 Israel has a high solar intensity throughout the year and dehydration is a routine medical issue – especially during the summer months.
 It is strongly recommended that you bring with you a hat that can provide you with ample head and facial shade.